Quora User, 17, Claims To Have Caught Dad Snooping In On Sex Story Call While Pleasuring Himself

 “I know for a fact she was never doing drugs,” the elder girl writes, “[and] she never has to this day, 11 years later.
 There was a VCR that was recording the videos hidden in his computer room.”

-Despite the mountain of evidence that would’ve easily led to an arrest, it seems that if the perverted patriarch was never charged with a crime.
+Despite the mountain of evidence that would’ve easily led to an arrest, it seems that the perverted patriarch was never charged with a crime.
 Additionally, the Quora user’s mother chose to forgive her husband and remained with for several years after the shocking events, only divorcing him recently.

 “We never told my sister about [any of it],” the girl says in closing.